imandra-ai/minisat-ml/docs/tech_report.md

 problems, variable activities in the C++ and OCaml versions diverge slightly (after decay and renormalization, which involves a multiplication by `1e-20`), which leads to a different variable being picked as a decision.

+Msat seems to more often die of out-of-memory issues, which is not very surprising as it was never optimized to tackle such challenging workloads — its purpose is to serve as a CDCL(T) backend, not a pure SAT solver.